Fuel Your Day: Nutrient Timing for Life

 Personally, I’m a newlywed who just moved countries, has two jobs and trains 2-3 hours a day.
 This makes skipping the gym and heading home with take out an easy excuse for many people.

-Since I work for WAG, I can’t bare the irony of that scenario.
+Since I work for WAG, I can’t bear the irony of that scenario.
 So how do I produce quality work, train well, clock 8 hours of sleep and maintain positivity?

 Nutrient timing!
 AKA, eating to fuel my day according to my activities.